TorSatherley/team-fenor-de-project/README.md

   cd terraform
   terraform init
 ```
-This downloads the necessary provider plugins and sets up terraform for use.
+This downloads the necessary provider plugins and sets up Terraform for use.

 2. Preview the Infrastructure changes:
 ```bash